Chaurasiavipul98/Chaurasiavipul98/README.md

 - Django - IT Vedant Institute
 - Python Programming – IT Vedant Institute
 - Core Web Development – IT Vedant Institute
-- Mysql Course – IT Vedant Institute
+- MySQL Course – IT Vedant Institute

 ---